Hirata Atsutane: Hirata Atsutane's grave

 Hirata died at his home in Nakakame-cho, Akita in 1843, and as per the provisions of his will, was buried on a hillside in the city.
 The tombstone is a natural stone simply inscribed with his name, surrounded by a stone fence and a stone torii gate are placed at the entrance.
 The tomb was designated a National Historic Site of Japan in 1934.

+Views on the afterlife

+Hirata departed from the eschatology of his predecessor Motoori Norinaga, who held that all human souls, regardless of merit, descended after death to the polluted realm of Yomi.
+Hirata instead argued that the dead pass into kakuriyo (幽冥), a hidden realm that coexists with and overlaps the world of the living rather than being separated from it, where they are judged by the kami Ōkuninushi according to their conduct in life.
+He set out this argument in his 1813 treatise Tama no mihashira (The True Pillar of the Spirit), written to clarify the postmortem destination of the spirit and to reinforce the concept of the Japanese spirit (yamatogokoro); the work drew heavily on Hattori Nakatsune's Sandaikō, using ten diagrams and accompanying notes to detail the formation of heaven, earth, and Yomi.